 Ideally that would be a cream with CBD.
-The non-psychoactive substance from the female hemp plant stimulates the skin’s self-healing powers, is anti-inflammatory and has an analgesic effect.
-No wonder that meanwhile many tattoo care creams contain cannabidiol.
+The non-psychoactive substance from the female hemp plant stimulates the skin’s self-healing powers, is anti-inflammatory, and has an analgesic effect.
+No wonder many tattoo care creams contain cannabidiol!

 Once the tattoo is finished, the tattoo gets a few minutes, so that the skin can calm down a bit.
 Then the area is thoroughly cleaned, disinfected and packed with Suprasorb F. Tattoos are not normal wounds, since foreign bodies (namely colour pigments) should remain in the skin and as many of them as possible.

 As long as the foil is on the skin (i.e. 2-3 days), you do nothing.
 Nothing.